Woman hands baby to couple dining at Hollywood restaurant - ExBulletin

 Woman hands baby to couple dining at Hollywood restaurant

-The woman approached the couple just after midnight on Tuesday as they ate at Chris N Eddy’s on Sunset Boulevard, KTLA reported.
+The incident happened just after midnight at Chris N Eddys on Sunset Boulevard in Hollywood, according to the Beverly Hills Police Department, which was originally handling the case.

-The unidentified woman handed the couple their one-month-old baby and told them she could no longer care for him, the Beverly Hills Police Department said, according to the outlet.
+The couple were eating at the burger restaurant when they were approached by a woman holding a month-old baby.
+The woman apparently told the couple she could no longer care for the child and gave them the baby, police said.

-Shortly after, the couple brought the baby to the Beverly Hills Police Department for surrender.
+The couple then went to hand over the baby to the Beverly Hills Police Department, although it’s unclear why they took the child there.

-The baby appeared to be in good health, but was still taken to an area hospital for an examination, police said.
+The child appeared to be in good condition and was taken to hospital for examination.

-Beverly Hills police turned the case over to the Los Angeles Police Department because the incident occurred within their jurisdiction.
+The case was ultimately turned over to the Los Angeles Police Department since the initial incident occurred within their jurisdiction, Beverly Hills Police said in a statement.

-The LAPD is working to determine if the incident qualifies as a safe surrender.

 |